 Do you revise historic HCAI numbers?

 Since many of our data sources report recent loan originations with delays, we recalculate and, when possible, revise the HCAI for the most recent four quarters each time we make updates.
 In addition, we updated the methodology in October 2020 to de-emphasize the impact of sharp changes in market shares, and we recalculated all of the quarterly HCAI numbers at that time.
 You can read more about the methodology update here.
 Any HCAI data obtained before October 2020 is not comparable to the current, revised data and should be replaced with the new data.

 Whom do I contact if I have questions?
 Can I access the data myself?
 If so, how?

-If you have questions about the HCAI data or methodology, or if you would like to request historical data, please e-mail Bing Bai.
-If you have media-related or general questions about the HCAI, please e-mail Sheryl Pardo.
+If you have questions about the HCAI data or methodology, or if you would like to request historical data, please e-mail researcher John Walsh.
+If you have media-related or general questions about the HCAI, please e-mail communications manager Sheryl Pardo.